kapicorp/kapitan/docs/pages/input_types/helm.md

 # :kapitan-logo: **Input Type | Helm**

 This is a Python binding to `helm template` command for users with helm charts.
 This requires the `helm` binary to be installed locally.
-If you're using the kapitan docker image, then the `helm` binary is already instealled inside the image.
+If you're using the kapitan docker image, then the `helm` binary is already installed inside the image.

 Unlike other input types, Helm input types support the following additional parameters under `kapitan.compile`: